Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 ### automation_lane
 **Drawable Automation Curve Lane**

 A drawable automation lane that allows you to draw and edit automation curves directly on an infinitely scrolling timeline.
 Features a fixed center playhead with the timeline scrolling underneath, similar to a traditional DAW automation lane.
 Ideal for creating complex, hand-drawn modulation curves with precise timing control.
+Includes a trigger output that fires when the automation curve crosses a user-defined threshold line.

 #### Outputs
 - `Value` (CV) - Main automation output (0-1 range)
 - `Inverted` (CV) - Inverted output (1-0 range)
 - `Bipolar` (CV) - Bipolar output (-1 to +1 range)
 - `Pitch` (CV) - Pitch CV output (0-10V range, V/Oct compatible)
+- `Trigger` (Gate) - Trigger output that fires when the automation curve crosses the threshold line

 #### Parameters
 - `Rate` (0.01-20 Hz) - Playback rate in free mode